Editor's choiceJust1 J12 Cheap Helmet

 Safety Ratings for cheap dirt bike helmets

-The Dot Rating for cheap dirt bike helmets
+The D.O.T.
+Rating for cheap dirt bike helmets

 Sharp Helmet Rating for cheap motocross helmets

-ECE 20.
-Rating for cheap helmets
+E.C.E.
+Rating for cheap dirt bike helmets

-ACU Gold Standard (UK Only)
+A.C.U.
+Gold Standard (UK Only)

-The truth is that Motocross, dirt bike riding, ATV and enduro are a tight knit family of sports.
-Reputations are important.
-Look at what brands the top riders are wearing.
-See which brands are investing in sponsorship and have a strong presence within the scene.
-Which companies are spending money on the development of safety features?
-These are the type of brands that will ultimately have a reputation to keep.
-Of course, you should also ask around at your local track and find out what your peers are recommending.
+- Brand Reputation – Motocross, dirt bike riding, ATV and Enduro are a tight-knit family of sports, and reputations are important.
+Check out which brands of helmets the top riders are wearing, and see which brands are investing in sponsorship or have a strong presence within the scene.
+Which companies are spending money on the development of cheap dirt bike helmet safety features?
+These are the type of dirt bike gear brands that will ultimately have a solid reputation.
+It doesn’t hurt to ask around at your local track and find out what your mates are recommending as well.